User Onboarding & Team Formation

 Anticipate user needs before starting the tour.

 With insights from competitor analysis and expert interviews, I determined that guiding new users through their first platform use would be a better strategy for Lark.
-Then, with further research, we adapted different instruction solutions to different instruction stages to make it less noisy but more engaging.
+Then, with further research, I applied personalized contextual guidance in user experience to make it less noisy but more engaging.

 Adapt an appropriate guide for each main function